 Instructions

-- MAKE THE STREUSEL FIRST: Stir together flour, brown sugar, cinnamon and salt in a medium mixing bowl.
+- First, make the streusel.
+Stir together flour, brown sugar, cinnamon and salt in a medium mixing bowl.

 - Toss in the cold cubed butter.